• Skip to primary navigation

 You’ll need baking soda too— for tough spots

-OK, baking soda contains no organic ingredients.
+OK, baking soda is not organic.
 It’s made from trona, a naturally occurring inorganic mineral.
-This simple substance can help you clean like a professional.

 Green Myth alert— Baking soda’s not an “all-purpose” cleaner.
-Soaps and detergents work better for that purpose.
+Soaps and detergents work better for that purpose, especially when dealing with oils or grease.

 What’s worked for you?

-Have you tried castile soap, vinegar and baking soda?
+Have you tried cleaning with soap, vinegar or other simple products made with simple ingredients?
+And baking soda?
 How are they working for you, in the real world?

 Reader Interactions